 Jaú National Park, the largest forest reserve in South America, is located in Amazonas in northwestern Brazil.
 Part of the Central Amazon Conservation Complex, the National Park contains the entire Jaú River basin, which covers three major rivers: the Jaú River, the Unini River, and the Carabinani River.

 Jaú National Park

-Jaú National Park is located in the state of Amazonas in northwestern Brazil, approximately 220 km (140 mi) northwest of Manaus.
+Jaú National Park is located in Amazonas in northwestern Brazil, approximately 220 km (140 mi) northwest of Manaus.
 It is one of the largest protected areas in Brazil, covering an area of 2,367,333 ha (5,849,810 acres).
 Created in 1980, the National Park is administered by the Chico Mendes Institute for Biodiversity Conservation.

 Jaú National Park was inscribed by UNESCO as a World Heritage Site in 2000.
 It became part of the Central Amazon Ecological Corridor, established in 2002.
-In 2003, the property was expanded by the addition of the Anavilhanas National Park, Amanã Sustainable Development Reserve and Mamirauá Sustainable Development Reserve to form the Central Amazon Conservation Complex, a larger World Heritage Site.
+In 2003, the property was expanded by the addition of the Anavilhanas National Park, Amanã Sustainable Development Reserve and Mamirauá Sustainable Development Reserve to form the Central Amazon Conservation Complex, a more extensive World Heritage Site.

 The park's terrain is representative of the Negro-Solimões interfluvial plateau.
 It has two main areas: the Trombetas/Negro plateau and the lower western Amazon plateau.

-Botanists have cataloged about 400 plant species, several of which are restricted to certain environments such as the uplands and flooded areas.
+Botanists have cataloged about 400 plant species, several restricted to specific environments, such as the uplands and flooded areas.
 Fish species recorded are 263, with some new to science.

-Protected species in the park include the margay (Leopardus wiedii), jaguar (Panthera onca), giant otter (Pteronura brasiliensis) and Amazonian manatee (Trichechus inunguis).
+Protected species in the park include the margay (Leopardus wiedii), jaguar (Panthera onca), giant otter (Pteronura brasiliensis), and Amazonian manatee (Trichechus inunguis).